Benny Hinn: A Question of Miracles

-In April 2001, HBO aired a documentary entitled A Question of Miracles that focused on Hinn and a well-documented fellow Word-of-Faith German minister based in Africa, Reinhard Bonnke.
+In April 2001, HBO aired the documentary A Question of Miracles, that examined healing claims made by Hinn and evangelist Reinhard Bonnke.
 Both Hinn and Bonnke offered full access to their events to the documentary crew, and the documentary team followed seven cases of reputed miracle healings from Hinn's crusade over the next year.
-The film's director, Antony Thomas, told CNN's Kyra Phillips that they did not find any cases where people were actually healed by Hinn.
+Director Antony Thomas later told CNN's Kyra Phillips that they could not verify any of the healings they investigated.
 Thomas said in a New York Times interview that "If I had seen miracles [from Hinn's ministry], I would have been happy to trumpet it ... but in retrospect, I think they do more damage to Christianity than the most committed atheist."